 Graduate students play a vital role in the success of undergraduates in college classes.
-The Center for the Integration of Research, Teaching and Learning (CIRTL) recognizes the importance of graduate students in the classroom and is a committed to the development of today’s teachers.
+The Center for the Integration of Research, Teaching and Learning (CIRTL) recognizes the importance of graduate students in the classroom and is committed to the development of today’s teachers.

 Supporting this mission, the University of Iowa and fellow CIRTL institutions Iowa State University, Indiana University, the University of Nebraska-Lincoln, and the University of Colorado simultaneously taught a course this summer titled Transforming your Research into Teaching.
 This 9-session workshop series had graduate students and postdocs from any academic discipline design a course based on their current research area.